yasirbhutta/yasirbhutta.github.io/computer-basics/docs/computer.md

 ### Data and Information

-Computer process data (input)into information (output) and often store the data and resulting information for further use
+Computer process data (input) into information (output) and often store the data and resulting information for further use.

 #### What is a Data?